dibyendumajumdar/ravi/readthedocs/ravi-internals.rst

     /* The fornum sets up its own variables as above.
-       These are expected to hold numeric values - but from Ravi's point of view we need to know if the variable is an integer or double.
+       These are expected to hold numeric values - but from Ravi's point of view we need to know if the variable is an integer or number.
 So we need to check if this can be determined from the fornum expressions.
 If we can then we will set the fornum variables to the type we discover.
     */